 Marvin: There’s a company in East Ybor called AbleNook, and I’d describe the founder as if Steve Jobs and Elon Musk had a love child and they were going to build tiny homes.
 He builds custom modular homes, like a yacht on land as far as the infrastructure.
 I’m really excited about that.
 My idea for that is, people that have land that’s not being utilized could buy them and use them for family when they’re visiting, but then put it on Airbnb so they can generate passive income.
 If you own an AbleNook and you’re not using it, it can create money for you and cash flow.

-The founder was an architect student as USF and he started working on AbleNook while he was at USF.
+The founder studied architecture at USF, and he started working on AbleNook while at USF.
 He’s just one of the most passionate, talented, and hardworking founders I’ve ever met.